-He has pursued claims against dentists and against optometrists and ophthalmologists.
+He has litigated claims against dentists, optometrists and ophthalmologists.

-He has appeared at numerous inquests where he has frequently, though not exclusively, acted for bereaved families and as a result he has had to cross-examine a wide variety of medical experts.
-He has appeared at inquests involving Article 2 issues and cases where Coroners have decided to sit with juries.
+He has appeared at numerous medical death inquests where he has frequently, though not exclusively, acted for bereaved families, including Article 2 inquests and inquests sitting with juries.

 Jonathan has developed a significant inquest practice within the healthcare field.
 He is frequently instructed in ‘difficult’ cases where the outcome of the inquest is thought to be likely to make a material difference to whether or not a clinical negligence claim can be successfully pursued.